-Manufacturers claim that this mic is responsible from 15Hz to 22kHz but in normal condition, it generally captures the frequency between 20Hz to 20kHz.
+Manufacturers claim that this mic is responsible from 15Hz to 22kHz but in normal conditions, it generally captures the frequency between 20Hz to 20kHz.

 The frequency graph is not flat though.
 You can see a sudden drop at 3kHz.
 So you could miss some mid-range frequencies in your recording.
 But the overall performance around the frequency range is good.

-As Blue Yeti features 4 type of polar patterns it is equipped with 3 Blue-proprietary 14mm condenser capsules which power up these 4 polar patterns.
+As Blue Yeti features 4 types of polar patterns it is equipped with 3 Blue-proprietary 14mm condenser capsules which power up these 4 polar patterns.

 You can record almost any situation with this mic.
 This is the X-factor of this mic.
-The size of diaphragms are no so big so it is not much sensitive like others.
+The size of the diaphragm is not so big so it is not much sensitive like others.
 But for podcasting and video creating this is a great microphone.

 It is designed to create a good proximity effect so that singers could create a warmer vocal by changing the position.

 Blue Yeti is designed to be much more durable than other condenser mics.
-Adjoined with a table stand and capsule design make it durable like that.
-As well as the USB powered technology ensures no voltage fluctuations for its internal components.
+Adjoined with a table stand and capsule design make it is durable like that.
+As well as the USB-powered technology ensures no voltage fluctuations for its internal components.